black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 A good way to test that everything is working is to log the value attribute of numberInput to the console.
 As a reminder, you can access the value attribute of an element by using dot or bracket notation.

 Within the checkUserInput function, use console.log() to log the value of numberInput to the console.

+# Step 4

+Now that your checkUserInput() function is set up for testing, you can use an event listener to call the function when users click the Convert button.

+Chain the .addEventListener() method to convertBtn.
+The event listener should listen for click events and take a reference to the checkUserInput function as a callback.
+Remember that function references are not called with parentheses.

+Once that's done, whenever you click the Convert button, the value of the number input should be logged to the console.